caiguanhao/CGHAssemble/README.md

 * ``grunt`` to assemble the site in development mode.
 * ``grunt make`` to assemble the site in production mode.
-* File names can contain Unicode characters but not recommended to do so.
+* File names can contain Unicode characters but it is not recommended to do so.

 If you want to use this tool with your own repository or to use different grunt command, you must build it on your own.
-Build suggestions on Windows: Download msysgit (PortableGit), mintty (msys), Python 2.7.6, PyQt4 Windows binaries and then install Python packages like PyInstaller.
+Build suggestions on Windows: Download msysgit (PortableGit), mintty (msys), Python 2.7.6, PyQt4 Windows binaries, NSIS, and then install Python packages like PyInstaller.

 Translations
 ------------